dlkarrow/dlkarrow.github.io/_posts/2014-07-30-Cities-Find.Startups.md

 overnight. </p>

 <p>What cities can do, and really what they should do, is to identify industries that are either unique to their area, or
-in which they have a competitive advantageous over other cities and regions, and leverage those to attract talented founders and investment dollars.
+in which they have a competitive advantage over other cities and regions, and leverage those to attract talented founders and investment dollars.
 A city that has large numbers of companies working on alternative energy technologies, for example, should be focused on incubators, seed programs, mentorships, and partnerships with start-ups in alternative energy technologies.
 Chicago, for example, is an established global financial center that is home to insurance companies,